michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 4.2.2 =
+- Added the Spanish translation.
+- Updated the translation files.

 = 4.2.1 - 08/06/2020 =
 - Optimized performance in the category selection screen of the category unit type.